Here's how to assemble your cabinet or bookshelf.

 Tip your shelf into place; set the left side at the depth you'd like on the supports and push down on the right side until it also rests on the shelf supports as well.

 Don't slide your shelf in horizontally as it might scratch the finish.

-If your cabinet or bookshelves include glass doors, the nickel hinges mount on the side with small black screws.
+If your cabinet or bookshelves include glass doors, the black hinges mount on the side with small black screws.

 Peel and stick protective foam squares on the FRONT of the glass as pictured.
 (Hinge setscrew has a rubber tip.)

 When your completed cabinet is in place and loaded, give doors a final adjustment.